Lewis Furey

-Lewis Furey, born with the name Lewis Greenblatt (7 June 1949), is a Canadian composer, singer, violinist, pianist, actor and director.
+Lewis Furey (born Lewis Greenblatt; 7 June 1949), is a Canadian composer, singer, violinist, pianist, actor and director.

 Career

 Born in Montreal, Quebec to French and American parents, Furey trained as a classical violinist, and at age 11 performed as a soloist in the Matinées pour la jeunesse concert series of the Montreal Symphony Orchestra.
 From 1961 to 1965 he studied at the Conservatoire de musique du Québec à Montréal.
 He later studied at the Juilliard School in New York City.
 In 1972, he began playing and recording his own rock music compositions.
 In the ensuing years, he produced three albums of pop music: Lewis Furey (1975, A & M 4522), The Humours of Lewis Furey (1976, A & M 4594) and The Sky is Falling (1979, Aquarius AQR-521).
 Distinguishing features of the albums were Furey's Lou Reed-like vocal stylings, a number of songs with gay content (particularly the local Montréal radio hit Hustler's Tango), and exotic arrangements featuring unusual uses of violin and banjo as well as elements of klezmer music.

 In 1975, he began a new venture as a composer for films.
 His first film score, for director Gilles Carle's La Tête de Normande St. Onge (1975), won a Canadian Film Award.
 In 1977, he worked on the Gilles Carle film L'Ange et la femme along with his future wife, the actress and singer Carole Laure.
 This project involved more than composing alone; Furey and Laure are famously seen performing a sex act in the film.
 Furey also composed for the Allan Moyle film The Rubber Gun, which despite the risqué-sounding title was about families affected by drug use.
 Later in the 1970s, Furey and Laure produced a number of successful stage reviews in Paris.
 Furey also served as producer and frequently also as songwriter for a series of albums by Carole Laure, beginning with Alibis (1979, RCA KKL-1-0290), a hit in Québec in 1979.
 In 1980, Furey wrote the music for another Gilles Carle film Fantastica, which starred Laure in the lead role of Lorca.
 Furey also acted in the film and was nominated for a Genie Award in Canada for "Best Performance by an Actor in a Leading Role."